MohamedHesham1511/MohamedHesham1511/README.md

 - Familiarity with agile development methodologies and tools such as Jira.
 - Experience with cross-browser compatibility, responsive design, and web accessibility.

+## Education

+- Bachelor's degree in Engineering Material Science from the German University in Cairo (GUC)
+- 9-month scholarship in Full Stack Web Development from The Information Technology Institute (ITI)

+## Contact

+- Feel free to contact me at any time through my GitHub profile or by email at mohamedhesham@gmail.com.
+I am always open to discussing new projects and opportunities.
 - 📫 How to reach me mohamedhisham1511@gmail.com

 <!---